Nonja/ESDEproject/README.md

 # ESDE project

 This is the exercise work project of Embedded Software Development Environments course.
 Application presents a simple home automation system.
-This project is done fully by me.
-I decided to work alone to get the best learning experience from this course.

 Instructions

 Open and build project using Android Studio.
-I had huge problems with the original emulator of the Android Studio which is why I have used Genymotion's emulator to test ja use my application.
+I used Genymotion's emulator to test my application.
 My application has been tested with following emulators:

 Google Nexus 5 - Android version 5.0.0 - API 21
 Google Galaxy Nexus - Android version 4.1.1 - API 16